 Colonel E.H.
 Taylor, Jr. Single Barrel Bourbon takes its name from…wait for it…you guessed it: Colonel Edmund Haynes Taylor, Jr., a Kentucky legend and bourbon titan whose name ranks in the same echelon as James Beam and George Stagg.
 Born in 1832, Taylor was the kind of American you only read about in history books but rarely see in the flesh.
 His grand uncle was General Zachary Taylor, the war hero turned 12th President of the USA.

 Colonel Taylor was industrious and passionate and nowhere did those two facets harmonise more than with his craft.
 Not only did Taylor own and operate seven distilleries in the course of his lifetime (one of which would eventually become Buffalo Trace), but also through both diligence and tireless innovation he revolutionised the industry in the process.
-At a time when many operations were nothing more than a few dudes in a shack contaminating their already unpalatable moonshine with toxins before selling it as legitimate whisky, Taylor was setting up an epic distillery on Glenn’s Creek where he could regimentally control the process and yield consistent, exceptional Old Taylor Bourbon.
+At a time when most operations were nothing more than a few dudes in a shack contaminating their already unpalatable moonshine with toxins before selling it as legitimate whisky, Taylor was setting up an epic distillery on Glenn’s Creek.
+There, he could tightly control the process and yield consistent, exceptional Old Taylor Bourbon.

 Appropriately, Taylor was a well-known advocate for the Bottled-in-Bond Act, which laid out specific regulations to ensure quality control and went into effect in 1897, thereby reinvigorating whisky among drinkers who’d grown wary of imitators.
 That was merely one among a slew of achievements Taylor laid claim to, which is why to this day he’s considered one of the founding fathers of the bourbon industry.